Brritany/MLstatkit/README.md

 # MLstatkit

 MLstatkit is a comprehensive Python library designed to seamlessly integrate established statistical methods into machine learning projects.
-It encompasses a variety of tools, including **Delong's test** for comparing areas under two correlated Receiver Operating Characteristic (ROC) curves and **Bootstrapping** for calculating confidence intervals, among others.
+It encompasses a variety of tools, including **Delong's test** for comparing areas under two correlated Receiver Operating Characteristic (ROC) curves, **Bootstrapping** for calculating confidence intervals, and **AUR2OR** for converting the Area Under the Receiver Operating Characteristic Curve (AUC) into several related statistics such as Cohen’s d, Pearson’s rpb, odds-ratio, and natural log odds-ratio.
 With its modular design, MLstatkit offers researchers and data scientists a flexible and powerful toolkit to augment their analyses and model evaluations, catering to a broad spectrum of statistical testing needs within the domain of machine learning.

 ## Installation